shashihacks/OSCP-PWK/Security Insider Lab-2/task3/task_sheet_3.md

 - Tool didn't find vulnerabilities such as Authentication problems, Access Control issues, insecure use of Cryptography.
   - This is due to a lack of compilation instructions, access to remote APIs inability to find the right libraries.
 - RIPS didn't find CSRF AND SSRF because it was not included in rules whereas ASST detected CSRF because it has rules defined for CSRF vulnerabilities.
+- CSRF and SSRF required manual manipulation of URL which is hard for automated tool to take care of.